eminmuradov10/Baby-Cry-Detection/README.md

 ## Conclusion

 This project demonstrates the feasibility of deploying ML models to resource-limited devices like microcontrollers.
-By using Edge Impulse and NXP's tools, a custom ML model can be deployed to embedded systems for various applications, such as sound detection, image classification and etc.
+By using Edge Impulse and NXP's tools, a custom ML model can be trained and deployed to embedded systems for various applications, such as sound detection, image classification and etc.

 ## Tutorial Reference